jstoldi/bike/README.md

 // => Ciao, i am a person and a good singer!
 ```

-Optionally you can also give properies or methods that will extend the new object just created.
-Not its definition.
+Optionally you can also give properies or methods that will extend the new object just created, not its definition.

 ```javascript
 var frank = Bike.create('singer', {